pedaret973/bigram-model-in-python/README.md

-# slm-small-language-model-in-python
+you can use this to train your slm model.

-you can train your slm model using this code
+# toturial